 Busy highways are abundant in the greater Dallas-Fort Worth metropolitan area, with no less than 8 interstate highways to access.
 With the increase in the number of large box trucks and tractor-trailers operating on these already-busy roadways comes the enhanced possibility of serious motor vehicle accidents.
 Truck drivers often have a financial incentive to drive fast.
 When drivers deliver their cargo to their intended destinations sooner rather than later, they can reap hefty financial rewards.
 Trucking companies also obtain potential financial benefits in the form of more business.
 However, when truck drivers operate their vehicles in a careless or reckless manner, they can cause serious accidents, which in turn lead to serious injuries and damages.

 If you or a loved one has sustained a serious injury due to a truck accident that occurred in the Dallas-Fort Worth metropolitan area, you may be able to recover monetary compensation.
 Our attorneys and legal professionals have fought trucking companies and their insurance companies for decades.
-The legal professionals at Stewart J. Guss, Attorney at Law, are available for your free consultation, 24 hours a day, seven days a week, at 800-898-4877, or you may contact us now by CLICKING HERE.
+The legal professionals at Stewart J. Guss, Injury Accident Lawyers, are available for your free consultation, 24 hours a day, seven days a week, at 800-898-4877, or you may contact us now by CLICKING HERE.

 National Trucking Accident Attorney Stewart J. Guss discusses trucking safety on national news with Mike Papantonio on America’s Lawyer

 Since establishing our headquarters in Houston, Texas in 1999, our firm has grown to numerous locations across the country, including hubs in Dallas, New Orleans, Los Angeles, and Atlanta.
 Along the way, we’ve built a trusted network of partners throughout all 50 states who share our values and our commitment to excellence.

 **No matter where you are, it’s our mission to insure that you have the finest representation for your case.**